Table of Contents

 Before you begin

-- Read Target to understand the basic concepts, states, and lifecycle of a target.
+• Read Target to understand the basic concepts, states, and lifecycle of target.

-- Read XR Origin to understand the basic concepts, composition, and lifecycle of an XR origin.
+• Read XR Origin to understand the basic concepts, composition, and lifecycle of XR Origin.

 Active control and control strategy types

-During the session runtime, the target and origin will undergo state changes such as tracking and loss.
-Through active control strategies, the display and hide behaviors of objects under the target and origin can be automatically managed.
+During session runtime, target and origin undergo state changes such as tracking and loss.
+Through active control strategies, the display and hide behaviors of objects under target and origin can be automatically managed.

-In Unity, the ActiveController component is responsible for automatically managing the GameObject.activeSelf state of target and origin objects, so that the content is displayed after the target is tracked or motion tracking starts tracking, and hidden before the target is lost or motion tracking is successfully initialized.
+In Unity, the ActiveController component is responsible for automatically managing the GameObject.activeSelf state of target and origin objects, so that content is displayed after target is tracked or motion tracking starts tracking, and hidden before target is lost or motion tracking successfully initializes.

-By default, the TargetController uses the ActiveWhileTracked strategy, which means that when the target is tracked, the target and its content will be activated, and when tracking is lost, the target and its content will be deactivated.
+By default, TargetController uses the ActiveWhileTracked strategy, meaning that when target is tracked, target and its content are activated, and when tracking is lost, target and its content are deactivated.

-By default, the XROriginChildController uses the ActiveAfterFirstTracked strategy, which means that before motion tracking is successfully initialized, the origin and its content will be deactivated, and once motion tracking is successfully initialized, the origin and its content will remain activated.
+By default, XROriginChildController uses the ActiveAfterFirstTracked strategy, meaning that before motion tracking successfully initializes, origin and its content are deactivated, and once motion tracking successfully initializes, origin and its content remain activated.

-Open the Inspector panel, select Input from the Strategy dropdown menu.
+Open the Inspector panel, select Strategy from the dropdown menu Input

-Then choose the desired active control strategy on the right to override the default strategy.
+Then select the desired active control strategy on the right to override the default strategy.

 In scripts, you can override the default active control strategy through the OverrideStrategy property.

-For example, the following code shows how to set the target's active control strategy to ActiveAfterFirstTracked:
+For example, the following code shows how to set target's active control strategy to ActiveAfterFirstTracked:

 target.ActiveController.OverrideStrategy = ActiveController.Strategy.ActiveAfterFirstTracked;

-Changes to the active strategy take effect immediately and update GameObject.activeSelf based on the current tracking status.
+Changes to the active strategy take effect immediately and update GameObject.activeSelf based on the current tracking state.

-If you need to completely disable active control, such as for on-demand control, you can turn off active control by disabling the ActiveController component.
+If you need to completely disable active control, such as when manual control is required, you can turn off active control by disabling the ActiveController component.

-In scripts, you can disable active control by setting the ActiveController.enabled property.
+In scripts, you can turn off active control by setting the ActiveController.enabled property.

 target.ActiveController.enabled = false;

-Changes to the enabled property take effect immediately and will no longer update GameObject.activeSelf based on tracking status.
-If you re-enable the ActiveController component, GameObject.activeSelf will update based on the current tracking status.
+Changes to the enabled property take effect immediately and will no longer update GameObject.activeSelf based on tracking state.
+If you re-enable the ActiveController component, GameObject.activeSelf will update based on the current tracking state.